The top exhibitions to catch in France in 2024

 Cultural Heritage

-This year, we're going back to the great museums of France to be moved by works of art.
-The wonderful exhibitions planned in France for 2024 promise to make us reflect on the world around us, to rethink our relationship with others and with nature.
+Be moved and transported by a masterpiece, reflect on the world around us, rethink our relationship with others and with nature.
+Throughout France, major museums display the works of international artists.
 From Claude Monet to Pierre Bonnard and Vincent Van Gogh, not forgetting André Masson, enjoy our selection of the best exhibitions.

 "From Vermeer to Van Gogh, the Dutch masters" at the Bassins des Lumières in Bordeaux